 I started my career as a technical writer at the Nielsen Company, wrote the company’s first software manuals and training, became head trainer, then manager of the documentation and training department.
 From there, I moved to the Information Delivery department and started managing projects.
 I created Nielsen’s first PC-based charting product, its first server-based automated production system, its first eCommerce architecture, its first data warehouse product, its first web applications, and its first Java-based client server application delivered over the internet.

-From there I went to a printer company that wanted to become an internet incubator as VP of Strategic Planning.
-There I created a product roadmap for the company’s B2BXchange and other products, did investor and media roadshows, and presented to industry analysts.
+From there I became VP of Strategic Planning at a printer company that wanted to become an internet incubator.
+There I created a product roadmap for the company’s B2BXchange and other products, filled in as VP of Marketing, did investor and media roadshows, and presented to industry analysts.

 Independent IT Strategist

 Not long before the company failed, I left to become an independent IT strategy consultant, creating Sterling Commerce’s eCommerce strategy, doing some management consulting and creating Geneer’s wireless practice in 2000, and helping create their first online marketing campaigns, including writing white papers, and speaking at conferences.

 In 2004, I joined early crowdsourcing startup Evalubase as CTO and led the conversion of their platform, integrating AJAX, which was in its infancy.
 I also was part of an early RFID startup, having come up with the concept of harvesting the product movement data from supply chains using the technology.
 I started the WiMAX Guys with a partner that same year, targeting WiFi installations in the hospitality industry as well as building and hosting websites.